assignittous/wire_scraper/README.md

 ## Overview

-This set of sample scripts scrapes episodes from the Wikipedia page for the Wire to show you the basics of scraping and parsing.
+This set of sample scripts scrapes episodes from the Wikipedia page for the Wire to show you the basics of scraping and parsing using NodeJS and Javascript.

 ## How It Works